-- 157. Genesis Global Capital publicly advertised Genesis Yield securities on its own websites, third party websites and social media. - 158.
-Genesis Yield securities were offered and sold directly to investors and through the Gemini Earn Program. - 159.
-As of November 16, 2022, over 340,000 investors, most residing in the United States, had crypto assets invested in Genesis Yield through Genesis Yield Investment Agreements.17 iii.
-Expectations of the Investing Public
+163. There was no minimum investment amount to be eligible to participate in the Gemini Earn program.
+As of November 16, 2022, over 340,000 investors, most residing in the United States, had crypto assets invested in Genesis Yield through Genesis Yield Investment Agreements.30

-- 160. Genesis Global Capital and Gemini, through websites and social media, promoted Genesis Yield securities as an investment, specifically as a way to earn high "returns" or "yield" on investors digital assets.18 - 161.
+- 164. Genesis Global Capital and Gemini, through websites and social media, promoted Genesis Yield securities as an investment, specifically as a way to earn high "returns" or "yield" on investors digital assets.31 - 165.
 Gemini repeatedly described the Gemini Earn as an investment on its own website and social media and repeatedly touted that the Gemini Earn interest rates were "among the highest rates on the market" and "higher than most existing options."
-Gemini's website further claimed that Gemini Earn investors could "receive more than 100x the national interest rate."
-19 iv.
+Gemini's website further claimed that Gemini Earn investors could "receive more than 100x the national interest rate."32 - 166.
+The economic realities of the transaction, in which investors had an opportunity to tender crypto assets with Genesis in exchange for earning interest with some of the "highest rates" available for crypto assets, further underscore why the investing public considered Genesis Yield to be an investment opportunity.33 iv.
 No Risk Reducing Factors Exist